Schlachtgeschwader 77

 Schlachtgeschwader 77 (SG 77) was a Luftwaffe close air support Geschwader during World War II.
 It was formed on 18 October 1943 in Wassilkow from Stab/Sturzkampfgeschwader 77.
-With the exception of II.
-Group, which was redesignated as III.
-Group, Schlachtgeschwader 10, the remaining groups were renamed to Schlachtgeschwader 77.
+I. Group was formed by redesignating I./StG 77, II.
+Group from I./Schlachtgeschwader 1 and III.
+Group from III./StG 77.
 On 3 March 1945, 9.
 Staffel equipped its Fw 190F-8s with Panzerblitz 80 mm anti-tank rockets.
 Adapted from the R4M rocket, these were carried under the outboard wings.

-On 17 April 1945 Stab and III./SG 77 were based at Kamenz, north-east of Dresden.
-A formation of P-51s of the 55th Fighter Group spotted SG 77's aircraft preparing to take-off.
-116-kill 'ace' Oberleutnant August Lambert and two other pilots were taking off when the American fighters appeared.
-The Fw 190s jettisoned their bombs and tried to escape but all three were shot down, Lambert being killed in his Fw 190 F-8 'Black 9 + ' north of Hoyerswerda.
-Seven other Fw 190s were destroyed or badly damaged on the ground at Kamenz by the P-51s.